dwov/IoT_temperature_monitor/README.md

 - The device should now automatically disconnect from your computer.
 - Replug the USB cable (without holding the BOOTSEL button).
 And voila!

-If you have trouble setting things up or dont know how to start a project, I advice you to check the course's guides for [Installing VS Code and Pymakr](https://hackmd.io/@lnu-iot/rkiTJj8O9) and [Updating firmware of Pi Pico W + Test run code](https://hackmd.io/@lnu-iot/rkFw7gao_#Visual-Studio-Code) and also [Basic code structure](https://hackmd.io/@lnu-iot/B1T1_KM83)
+If you have trouble setting things up or don't know how to start a project, I advise you to check the course's guides for [Installing VS Code and Pymakr](https://hackmd.io/@lnu-iot/rkiTJj8O9), [Updating firmware of Pi Pico W + Test run code](https://hackmd.io/@lnu-iot/rkFw7gao_#Visual-Studio-Code), and [Basic code structure](https://hackmd.io/@lnu-iot/B1T1_KM83).

 Great, we are now ready to program our Pi Pico.
 If you want to experiment with running code, feel free to take a break here.

 ## Setting up Ubuntu to Run Mosquitto MQTT Server
 ***Disclaimer:*** I did not have access to a seperate computer and did not want to install Linux as the main operating system so I had to improvise.
 I knew that Windows 11 could run Linux in a virutal environment with [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
 With that knowledge, I set it up on my laptop in a virutal Linux environment because I could not get Mosquitto MQTT to work directly on Windows.

-*Side-note: If you want a use simpler solution of Adafruit IO, you can skip this setup part and check out [this tutorial](https://hackmd.io/@lnu-iot/r1yEtcs55) on how to connect to Adafruit*
+*Side-note: If you want a simpler solution like Adafruit IO, you can skip this setup part and check out [this tutorial](https://hackmd.io/@lnu-iot/r1yEtcs55) on how to connect to Adafruit*

 **Choose your way of setup** [Ubuntu Regular Setup](#ubuntu-regular-mosquitto-setup) or [Ubuntu WSL Setup](#ubuntu-wsl-mosquitto-setup)

 ### Ubuntu Regular Mosquitto Setup
 These steps were taken from a previous student of the course [HERE](https://github.com/Aleij/Smart_Horticulture/blob/main/README.md#ubuntu-server-setup), but are listed below.
 Thank you, [Aleij](https://github.com/Aleij) (he has a great guide on getting started with GitHub).

-*Note: There are slight variantions in the configuration but choose whichever one you think works best or use trial and error.*
+*Note: There are slight variations in the configuration but choose whichever one you think works best or use trial and error.*

 To set up a Ubuntu server for running the Mosquitto MQTT server and Node Red, follow these steps: